Monday, 28 December 2015

 Capitalist Economy

-• Under capitalist economy, the producers are free to take their decisions without any interference from government mechanisms.
+• Under a capitalist economy, producers are free to make decisions without any interference from government mechanisms.

-• They own the properties and resources acquired by them.
-There are no restrictions as to ownerships and boundaries.
+• They own the property and resources (acquired by them).
+There are no restrictions as to ownership and boundaries.

-• But, capitalist economy has the drawback of monopolising the markets.
+• But the capitalist economy has the drawback of monopolising the markets.

 Socialist Economy

-• Under socialist economic conditions, the common cause of society is considered as more important factor.
+• Under socialist economic conditions, the common cause of society is considered a more important factor.

 • The government interferes in all matters and sets norms and guidelines for producers and businessmen.

-• All resources are owned by government in the interests of public and they are allotted to producers and manufacturers according to some procedures and laws established by the government in the interest of public.
+• All resources are owned by the government in the interests of the public, and they are allotted to producers and manufacturers according to some procedures and laws established by the government in the interest of the public.

-• Social welfare is the main goal in this kind of economy rather than profit motive.
+• Social welfare is the main goal in this kind of economy rather than the profit motive.

 Mixed Economy

-• This is a mixture of capitalism and socialist economy.
-The good features of both economies are combined together to form mixed economy.
+• This is a mixture of capitalism and a socialist economy.
+The good features of both economies are combined together to form a mixed economy.

-• In this mixed economy, both private and public participations are there.
+• In this mixed economy, both private and public participation are present.

-• More essential resources and factors of production along with activities of business are controlled by government in this type of economy by creating public enterprises and corporations.
+• More essential resources and factors of production, along with business activities, are controlled by the government through the creation of public enterprises and corporations.

-• Price mechanisms are controlled by government, fixing prices of essential commodities and controlling hoardings and black marketeering, etc.
+• Price mechanisms are controlled by the government, fixing prices of essential commodities and controlling hoarding and black-marketing, etc.

-• Annual plans and long term plans are made by government to control all financial and economic activities.
+• Annual plans and long-term plans are made by the government to control all financial and economic activities.

-• This mixed economy is a good type of economy for the development of society, if properly employed by both government and businessmen honestly.
+• This mixed economy is a good type of economy for the development of society, if both the government and businessmen manage honestly.

-Economy of any place gets identified by its being developed or undeveloped or underdeveloped natures.
-So, economic development is the standard of measurement for identifying economies at any given time.
+So, economic development is the standard for identifying economies at any given time.

 • It is not simply limited to a mere growth of income and standard of living.